-3. Florin Court (or Poirot's apartment building on ITV)
+3. Florin Court (or ITV's Poirot's apartment building)

-The garden in front of the Florin Court is now a gated parking lot, which makes it very difficult to take a decent photograph of the building.
+The garden in front of the Florin Court is now a gated parking lot, making it very difficult to take a decent photograph of the building.

 Closest Tube station: Barbican (Circle, Hammersmith & City and Metropolitan Lines)

 4. Twinings Tea Shop

 Forget adjectives like vintage, classic, historical.
 Twinings Tea Shop is an institution.

 Small in size (it looks like it was inadvertently squished between two larger buildings) but huge in History, this tea shop in Westminster was established in 1706.
 Although the Twinings were a family of weavers by profession, Thomas (the founder) chose another career path in trading tea.

 Tea was officially introduced to the English by the Portuguese wife of King Charles II.
 Thomas Twining simply picked up on the possibilities of a growing trend.